tweqx/hashcat-kernels/README.md

 ### On Windows
 - Download the [latest release](https://github.com/tweqx/hashcat-kernels/releases/)
-- Locate where hashcat is installed,
+- Locate where hashcat is installed
 - Extract all `m90000_*` files of the archive to `<hashcat install dir>\OpenCL\`
 - Extract `module_90000.dll` in `<hashcat install dir>\modules\`